 - Feminist Theory and Queer Theory

-- Transdisciplinary Methodologies and Feminist Critiques
+- Transdisciplinary Methodologies and Feminist Critiques of Science

 The Cornelia Goethe Center was named after Cornelia Goethe, the younger sister of Johann Wolfgang Goethe who was the eponym of Frankfurt University.
 The Center places great value on a dialogue between urban society and university.
 Its conferences, colloquia and workshops provide a space for interdisciplinary academic exchange as well as international cooperation and networking.
 To stimulate interest outside the university in Women’s and Gender Studies topics, the Center hosts a series of colloquia which have become a regular feature of the “Frankfurter Bürger-Universität”.
 Another important connection between the university and civil society is the CGC Friends´ Association.